Alpine Tips

 Now, the weighted rope is on the rebelay, and not the primary anchor.
 All of the rope above the rebelay is slack, so it can't be damaged if it runs over an edge.
 Nice!

-Want to learn more rebelay tips, how to ascend past one, and see a video on rigging it?
+Want to learn how make a rebelay with gear, how to ascend past one, and see a video on rigging it?
 (Sure you do!)

 Join my Premium Membership to read the whole article.